New Mexico Music Commission Key Projects

 - Launch of the second annual Platinum Music Awards.
 Nominations were accepted from the public February 1 to March 15, 2018.
 Honorees were announced April 19, 2018 at Candyman Strings and Things in Santa Fe.
 2018 honorees: Antonia Apodaca, Dr. William Clark, Thomas Guralnick, Nacha Mendez, Malcom Yepa, and Hummingbird Music Camp, Lee Berk Award recipient.
 Awards ceremony and dinner Thursday, August 30, 2018, 6pm, Santa Fe Hilton.
 Awards show August 30, 2018, 7:30pm, Lensic Performing Arts Center.

-- 2018 Student Musicians recognized in the Commission’s new Student Musician Spotlight series: Haven Hall, Jordyn Tatum, DeAnna Smiley, Morgan Settecerri.
+- Featured new students in the Commission’s new Student Musician Spotlight series: Haven Hall, Jordyn Tatum, DeAnna Smiley, Morgan Settecerri, Sydney Chapman, Wesley Dong.

 - Partnered with AMP Concerts, State Historic Sites, the Department of Cultural Affairs, New Mexico Arts, and concert promoter Janey Potts to produce the 2017 State Historic Sites Concerts, featuring New Mexico musicians performing music historically relevant to each state historic site.
 Music Commissioners George Adelo, Rick Huff, and Melissa Sanchez served as emcee for each event and historic site staffers provided tours during intermission.
 Concerts took place at the Lincoln, Jemez, and Coronado historic sites.